NaniDAO/accounts/docs/src/src/validators/RecoveryValidator.sol/contract.RecoveryValidator.md

 ### _settings
 ========================== STORAGE ========================== ///

-*Stores mappings of settings to accounts.*
+*Stores mapping of settings to accounts.*

 ```solidity